ThinkEQ/assembly-solutions-ltd/src/pages/product/wiring-looms.md

         quoting stage.

-        Whilst we know it can be tempting to keep wiring looms ‘in-house’, we find many customers out-source these items to give their design and development engineers more time to spend on future projects and products.
+        Whilst we know it can be tempting to keep [wiring harness](www.assembly-solutions.com/wiring-harness) build ‘in-house’, we find many customers out-source these items to give their design and development engineers more time to spend on future projects and products.
   - type: column
     column:
       title: Quality Wiring Looms